sanorajohn/mini-homelab/ActiveDirectory-Notes/04-organizationalunits-and-grouppolocies.md

 - Users should be added to groups instead of assigning permissions individually
 - Keeping groups inside the correct OU helps with organization and GPO targeting

-Screenshot of Groups Created
-(No screenshot available — groups were created before documentation)

 ## Group Policy Practice – Applying a GPO